 Over the past 200 years, our local fire services have had to deal with every type of incident, from house fires to cotton mill blazes, from all kinds of industrial fires to major ship, road, rail and aircraft incidents, as well as two world wars and terrorist incidents of national significance.

 The area was also noted as an important centre of manufacture for fire engines, fire hose and equipment.
 Companies such as William Rose, John Morris and Mather & Platt achieved universal success in their particular fields.

-Twenty-one larger exhibits make up the appliance fleet, supported by many other items of firefighting equipment, uniforms, models, medals and insignia, paintings, curios and other objects.
+Twenty-three larger exhibits make up the appliance fleet, supported by many other items of firefighting equipment, uniforms, models, medals and insignia, paintings, curios and other objects.
 The Museum also holds several items related to the famous Tozer family of fire chiefs.

 Some parts of the Museum are laid out to represent period tableaux, such as a Victorian fire station and a Second World War ”Blitz” scene.
 As with many other museums, there are several additional items not currently on display, due to limitations of space or duplication, but which can be seen by prior appointment.

 Originally opened in 1983 as the Brigade Museum of Greater Manchester County Fire Service, the Museum has operated as an independent, charitable trust since 2010.
 Through a unique Partnership Agreement, the Museum Trust retains its close ties with Greater Manchester Fire and Rescue Service, which is a major stakeholder and corporate member and which provides an annual support grant to the Museum.

 The Museum is affiliated to Fire Heritage Network UK (FHNUK), the Association of Independent Museums, the Historic Commercial Vehicle Society and the Motoring Collections Network.
 The Museum also serves as the head office for FHNUK and its Curator is currently Secretary of the Network.